White horse: Famous white horses

 Many famous horses, past and present, were alleged to be "white" by observers, but were actually grays with hair coats turned fully white.
-Likewise, most white horses used in movies are actually grays, in part because they are easier to find.
+Most white horses used in movies are also grays, in part because they are easier to find.
 However, there are a few truly white horses who were used in film.
-One of the best-known examples was "Silver," ridden by the Lone Ranger, a role actually played by two different white horses.
-At least one horse who played "Topper," ridden by Hopalong Cassidy, was also white.
+One of the best-known examples was "Silver", ridden by the Lone Ranger, a role actually played by two different white horses.
+At least one horse who played "Topper", ridden by Hopalong Cassidy, was also white.

 Another famous white horse is Sodashi, a Japanese Thoroughbred racehorse who won Grade 1 races including Hanshin Juvenile Fillies, Oka Sho (Japanese 1,000 Guineas), and Victoria Mile.

 Mythology

 Throughout history, white horses have been mythologized in many cultures.
 For example, Herodotus reported that white horses were held as sacred animals in the Achaemenid court of Xerxes the Great (ruled 486–465 BC), In more than one tradition, a white horse carries patron saints or the world saviour in the end times, including Hinduism, Christianity, and Islam.